excellaco/tcp-java/README.md

 [Springboot Webflux](https://spring.io/guides/gs/reactive-rest-service/) is a reactive web framework.
 For more information on reactive design and its basic principles, we suggest looking at the [Reactive Manifesto](https://www.reactivemanifesto.org/).

 For a more detailed guide to understanding how to handle reactive and functional types like `Mono` and `Flux`, please refer to our [Java React Tutorial](https://github.com/excellalabs/reactive-in-java)

+##### Using the Command-Line Interface (CLI)
+  - Download and setup the [TCP CLI](https://github.com/excellaco/xg#installation): this consists of a single binary which can be put in your PATH.
+  - Copy the `xg.yaml` file from this repository to where you will run the CLI (you do not need to clone the entire repository)
+  - Fill out the appropriate fields in `xg.yaml` with the desired values: (can quotes be used?)
+    - projectName (directory)
+    - ProjectName (for Gradle)
+    - GroupName (for Gradle; typically "com.excella")
+  - run `xg make`
+    - Note: Your `xg` must be 0.2.1 (7/23/19) or later; `xg version` will show the installed version.
+    - Note: if your private key for the tcp-java GitHub repo is not in `~/.ssh/id_rsa`, specify it with the '-i' or '--identity' flag:
+      `xg make -i ~/.ssh/my_github_key` .
+Failure to provide the correct private key will result in the error message `Error: Unable to clone repository remote`.
+    - This will list a bunch of files and directories, prefixed with "F" for a file, "T" for a template, and "D" for a directory.
+    - The result is in a subdirectory whose name is the same as the projectName you specified in `xg.yaml`.
+Here we assume it's called my-project.
+    - The result is *not* a Git workspace: there's no `.git` subdirectory.
+  - Work around minor current `xg` limitations:
+    - `cp -p xg.yaml my-project` # xg puts the version of xg.yaml as found in the repo under my-project

 ##### 9. Deployment to the ECS Cluster